alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 ## 🤠 The Cowboy and the Stream

-Once upon a time, a cowboy wanted to move some cattle across his property.
+Once upon a time, a cowboy wants to move some cattle across his property.

 ![Bridging a small stream is easy.](pics/building-bridges-small.png "1: simple drawing of a small river separating two bits of land, perhaps 3 meters long, with a cow for scale.
 2: the river is now bridged by a plank of wood, with the cow walking on it.
 Source: the author.")